0Crow/Stopwatch/README.md

 ## Run

-1. Open `timer.html` in your browser.
+- Open `timer.html` in your browser.

-2. Enter duration and press Start.
+## How It Works
+- Click start button to statt.
+- Click pause button to pause.
+- Click reset button to stop and go back from the start.
+- Click lap button to display specific time range duration when press.

 ## Files